-RESEARCH
+- RESEARCH

-Familiarize yourself with the 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+- Familiarize yourself with the 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
 Projects that do not explicitly demonstrate their contribution to the specific outcomes and expected results of the IFCD, its overall goal and, therefore, the objectives of the 2005 Convention will not be eligible for funding.

-SOLVE A PROBLEM
+- SOLVE A PROBLEM

-Pinpoint the relevant challenge/problem your project is designed to address/solve.
+Pinpoint the relevant challenge/problem your project is designed to address/solve. - O SOMETHING

-DO SOMETHING

 Create a project plan that is action-oriented.
 Too often, project proposals put forward admirable intentions, but few actionable steps and activities that concretely address the identified problem.
-Funding is allocated to action, not intention.

-OUTPUTS AND/OR DELIVERABLES
+Funding is allocated to action, not intention. - OUTPUTS AND/OR DELIVERABLES

 Identify what concrete results your project expects to achieve.
 Outputs/deliverables are the products, goods and services which result from project activities.
 Outputs/deliverables should include changes resulting from the project activities, which are relevant to the achievement of IFCD outcomes and expected results.
 They can be tangible or intangible.
 For example: awareness raised through a campaign; capacities and skills reinforced through training; conference organized; research or other reports produced; technical assistance/policy advice provided; networks established, strengthened or fostered.
 This is the crux of any project proposal.
 The IFCD finances projects whose outputs/deliverables are strongly aligned with the IFCD outcomes and expected results.
-If the proposed project outputs/deliverables seem unfeasible or unclear, the project will not be funded.
+If the proposed project outputs/deliverables seem unfeasible or unclear, the project will not be funded. - Develop evaluation benchmarks or criteria.
+Knowing how to evaluate success is key to drawing best practices and lessons learned.
+Project proposals that do not lay out clear evaluation criteria signal that project teams may not have developed a clear roadmap toward achieving their proposed outputs and deliverables.